dadoluca/WarProject-RebuildAI/frontend/README.md

-# War Use Case Analyzer - Frontend
+# Rebuild AI - Frontend

 A React-based frontend application for the War Use Case Analyzer API.
 This interface allows users to query post-conflict and humanitarian technology solutions, displaying structured analysis cards with risks, benefits, and mitigation strategies.